nfarina/sonos-control/README.md

 instantly, plays/pauses your zone in a single click.

-Built to replace the official Sonos desktop app for the 99% case (play, pause, volume, pick a station) without the slow startup or universal-binary headache.
+Built to replace the official Sonos desktop app for the 99% case (play, pause, volume, pick a station) without the slow startup or requiring Rosetta.

+There are many Sonos apps out there.
+This is mine.

 ![Screenshot](docs/screenshot.png)